ZakaryGates/111111/Text.md

   * the end of the text
   * both sides of the text

-The result of the following block is "hi   there".
+The result of the following block is "hi &nbsp; there".
 (Spaces in the middle of the text are not affected.)

 ![](text-trim-spaces.png)